 Generally speaking, an “ideal customer”, is someone who:

-- has their needs fulfilled by your product and, at the same time, fulfills your business needs and goals
+- has their needs fulfilled by your product and also fulfills your business needs and goals

 - clearly understands the value of your product